The course aims at providing the fundamental analytical tools for the study of social protection systems in a comparative perspective.

 Particular attention is paid to how the interaction between institutional arrangements ("structures") with political and social actors ("agency") contributes shaping social policies in multilevel - European, national, sub-national - and multi-stakeholder arenas.

-Unit 2 The "first" crisis (1970s-1980s) and national responses: - The crisis: exogenous and endogenous determinants - The recalibration of the welfare state The future of social Europe after the "second crisis" (2008-)
+Unit 2 Welfare state crisis and reforms: - The "first" crisis (1970s-1980s) and national responses - The crisis: exogenous and endogenous determinants - The recalibration of the welfare state - Globalization and the welfare state - The future of social Europe after the Great Recession (2008-)

-Unit 3 Pensions and old age protection - The tool box - Different paths to old age protection in the XX century - Pension crisis and reforms: policy and institutional change - The politics of pension reforms - How to deviate from the institutional path? - Flexicurity and old-age protection
+Unit 3 Pensions and old age protection - The tool box - Different paths to old age protection in the XX century - Pension crisis and reforms: policy and institutional change - The politics of pension reforms - Theorizing pension reforms - Flexicurity and old-age protection